 Advance Your Community Planning Goals with a CivicSpark Fellow!

-Since 2014, CivicSpark—an award-winning and evidence-based AmeriCorps program—has helped over 300 communities in three states (California, Washington, and Colorado) build local workforce capacity to meet community planning goals while providing a launchpad for almost 1,000 emerging leaders.
+Since 2014, CivicSpark—an award-winning and evidence-based fellowship program—has helped over 300 communities in three states (California, Washington, and Colorado) build local workforce capacity to meet community planning goals while providing a launchpad for almost 1,000 emerging leaders.

 Organizations who participate in CivicSpark are 5 to 15 times more likely to achieve their project goals than organizations who don’t have a Fellow.